dannyc84/Cubes3DIntersection/README.md

 EF add-migration classes.

 #### Repository
-EF Repository and Specification implementation.
-This class responsible to create queries, includes, where conditions etc..
+EF Repository implementation.
+This class is responsible for the database operations

 #### Services
 Custom services implementation, like email, cron jobs etc.